Canonical reduced expression for elements of affine Coxeter groups Part I -- Type $\tilde{A}_n$: Introduction

 This theorem is telling that the canonical form is somehow "stable" by left multiplication by an $s\in S_n$ up to a change in at most one $i_s$ or one $j_s$, but words are but finite sequence of generators!
-So the canonicity is not bothered by the left multiplications! \\
+So the canonicity is not bothered by the left multiplications!
+Actually, after getting acquainted with Fokko du Cloux's work as explained above, we saw the similarity of this statement with Theorem 2.6 in \cite{duCloux_transducer}, changing left to right.
+We chose to leave our statement unchanged with its direct proof, instead of deducing it, however easily, from {\it loc.cit}, because our proof includes in fact an automaton to deal with left multiplication of an affine brick, see Lemma \ref{automaton}.
+Even more important, our proof controls the path, i.e. the sequence of braid relations, leading from $ \mathbf{sw_a}$ to $ \mathbf{w'_a}$, which is essential in an application to light leaves under way.\\

 While for the {\bf second consequence}: in section \ref{Rds} devoted to right multiplication, we compare the descent set $\mathscr{R} (w)$ of $w$ with the descent set $\mathscr{R} (x)$ of $x$, where $w=w_ax$, $x$ in $W(A_n)$, and $w_a$ is our distinguished representative of $wW(A_{n}) $, having the affine block $ \mathbf{w_a}$ of $w$ as a reduced expression.
 We see in Theorem \ref{AA} that $\mathscr{R} (w_a) = \{ a_{n+1} \}$.
 We actually have either $\mathscr{R} (w)= \mathscr{R} (x)$ or $\mathscr{R} (w) = \mathscr{R} (x) \cup \{ a_{n+1} \} $.
 We give sufficient conditions on $w$ for $a_{n+1}$ to belong to $\mathscr{R} (w)$, together with the {\it hat partner} (see \ref{Bourbaki}) of $a_{n+1}$ multiplied from the right when the multiplication decreases the length.
 The cases where $m=1$ and $m=2$ are fully described.\\